Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/scaleway.md

 ### Connect your Scaleway account

-To link your Scaleway account to Qovery you need to provide a Scaleway `access key id`, `secret access key` and a `project id`.
+To link your Scaleway account to Qovery you need to provide a Scaleway `access key id`, `secret access key`, `organization id` and a `project id`.

 <Alert type="warning">